 6. Keep an eye on important measures

-Though medical billing organizations offer time to time financial reports, physicians require to have knowledge about information in order to make informed business decisions.
+Though medical billing organizations offer time-to-time financial reports, physicians require to have knowledge about information in order to make informed business decisions.
 Some of the key metrics as per the physicians that can impact the revenue cycle are net collection, charge lag time, average collection per visit, and days in AR.

 7. Avoid CCM denials

 Reasons for Chronic Care Management (CCM) denials are insufficient documentation, billing of CCM more than one time in 30 days by physicians, and billing of CCM for the same patient within given 30 days by numerous providers.
-In order to resolve mentioned concerns practices require to talk with specialists for who is the concerned party to bill for CCM and make sure CCM is billed on time.
+In order to resolve mentioned concerns practices require to talk with specialists about who is the concerned party to bill for CCM and make sure CCM is billed on time.